sbrshkappa/loomi/README.md

 When RAG is enabled, the system:
 1. **Detects story requests** using keywords and context
-2. **Retrieves relevant fables** from a vector database of 129 Aesop's Fables
+2. **Retrieves relevant tales** from a vector database of Aesop's Fables and Indian tales
 3. **Enhances system prompts** with classic themes and moral lessons
 4. **Tracks performance metrics** for research and comparison